 Mixing delicious things into ice cream isn’t always as simple as it sounds.
 We need to anticipate how caramel will stay chewy, sticky, and liquidy; how delicate fruit will shine through butterfat; and how snickerdoodle cookies and brownies will taste tender and soft even when frozen.

-Our shops always scoop “classics”, but new flavors make their debut every month—and then disappear, sometimes forever.
+Our shops always scoop “classics”, but new flavors make their debut every series—and then disappear, sometimes forever.
 This ever-evolving ice cream exploration pushes us to keep collaborating, experimenting, and inventing.

 Where did the name Salt & Straw come from?

 We make our ice cream in small batches by hand, so we wanted to give a nod to the way ice cream was churned at the turn of the century.

 When the ice cream maker first entered the scene in the United States, it was pretty low tech: a bucket of ice, some rock salt, and a lot of elbow grease.
 Salt lowers the freezing point of water; and super-cold water can freeze cream.
 The process was simple: Submerge a bucket of sweet cream into the super-cold salt water and use a crank to churn and a paddle to scrape the frozen treat.
 Then the ice cream was packed in layers of insulating hay, or straw, to harden in a cool place (since we didn't have freezers back then).
 Our name celebrates where ice cream came from.
 And Salt & Straw is where ice cream is going.